45 BEST Things To Do In Banff In Winter

 Admire Bow Lake

-Bow Lake is a tremendous stop on the Icefields Parkway and one of our favorite Banff lakes to enjoy.
+Bow Lake is a tremendous stop on the Icefields Parkway and one of our favorite lakes to head in the winter and take in the scenery.
 While it’s not a large lake in the scope of the world, it is significant for the Canadian Rockies.
 Bow Lake sits at an elevation of 1920 meters and spends most of the year locked away in ice.

 Peyto Lake

-Peyto Lake is the most famous lake in Banff National Park you may not have heard about.
+Peyto Lake is just past Bow Lake when driving from Banff to Jasper, and may be the most famous lake in Banff National Park you may not have heard about.
 It’s a turquoise blue glacier-fed lake 40 km north of Lake Louise and a popular stop on the famous Icefields Parkway.
 The brilliant display of blue is fed by the Peyto Glacier high above the lake and part of the Wapta Icefield.

 Soak in the Banff Hot Springs